v-odoo-testing/certbot_dns_do_jmp/README.md

 ## License

-This plugin is licensed under the Apache License 2.0.
+This plugin is licensed under the MIT License.